 3. When the upgrade has successfully completed, you can safely delete the old database directory and reclaim lost disk space.
-The old directory is renamed to /var/lib/pgsql/data-pg96.
+The old directory is renamed to /var/lib/pgsql/data-pg12.

-The pg-migrate-96-to-10. sh script performs these operations:
+The pg-migrate-12-to-13.sh script performs these operations: ifeval:[]

 - Stop spacewalk services

 - Shut down the running database

-- Check if PostgreSQL 10 is installed and install it if necessary
+- Check if PostgreSQL 13 is installed and install it if necessary

-- Switch from PostgreSQL 9.6 to PostgreSQL 10 as the new default
+- Switch from previous version of PostgreSQL to PostgreSQL 13 as the new default

 - Initiate the database migration

 - Create a PostgreSQL configuration file tuned for use by Uyuni

 - Start the database and spacewalk services